soerenmartius/vagrant-symfony2-nginx-php54fpm-dev-box/Readme.md

-Vagrant2 Symfony2 Development box with Nginx and PHP 5.4
+Vagrant 1.6.3 Symfony2 Development box with Nginx and PHP 5.4
 ===============================================

 Installation